Those Moms, I Know We Have All Seen Them

 - Permissive parenting vs stricter parenting

 Mom guilt is real.
 Competition among mothers is fierce.
 The guilt you feel can cause you to feel as if you are failing as a mother.

 We will always make mistakes.
-We will always wish for things to be different or have done things different.
+We will always wish for things to be different or have done things differently.
 It is part of life and learning.
-It is becomes part of who we are as mothers.
-And as a mom we should always seek to be the best we can possibly can.
+It becomes part of who we are as mothers.
+And as a mom, we should always seek to be the best we can possibly can.
 However, not to the extent of it ruling over our lives.